mark199655/library/README.md

 - Take a book from user.
 - Print list of user with expired books.

-System has to be implemented using MVC.
+System has to be implemented using MVC
+Part 2: add two more input variants using SOLID.

+SOLID:
+- Single responsibility principle
+- Open/closed principle
+- Liskov substitution principle
+- Interface segregation principle
+- Dependency inversion principle